Before installing components in your server, read the installation guidelines.

 You do not have to turn off the server to remove or install hot-swap power supplies, hot swap fans, or hot-plug USB devices.
 However, you must turn off the server before you perform any steps that involve removing or installing adapter cables, and you must disconnect the power source from the server before you perform any steps that involve removing or installing a riser card.

 When replacing power supply units or fans, make sure to refer to redundancy rules for these components.

 Blue on a component indicates touch points, where you can grip to remove a component from or install it in the server, open or close a latch, and so on.

-Terra-cotta on a component or a terra-cotta on or near a component indicates that the component can be hot-swapped if the server and operating system support hot-swap capability, which means that you can remove or install the component while the server is still running.
+Terra-cotta on a component or an orange label on or near a component indicates that the component can be hot-swapped if the server and operating system support hot-swap capability, which means that you can remove or install the component while the server is still running.
 (Terra-cotta can also indicate touch points on hot-swap components.)
 See the instructions for removing or installing a specific hot-swap component for any additional procedures that you might have to perform before you remove or install the component.

 - The Red strip on the drives, adjacent to the release latch, indicates that the drive can be hot-swapped if the server and operating system support hot-swap capability.
 This means that you can remove or install the drive while the server is still running.NoteSee the system specific instructions for removing or installing a hot-swap drive for any additional procedures that you might need to perform before you remove or install the drive.

 After finishing working on the server, make sure you reinstall all safety shields, guards, labels, and ground wires.